devaraj-s/dev-graphql-doc/locationapi/query.md

 # LocationAPI
-Graph based API to get Location or Location details **location** (`id`: [String](scalar#string)) : [Location](object#location)
+Graph based API to get Location or Location.  <br />
+**location** (`id`: [String](scalar#string)) : [Location](object#location)

 Navigate location graph via this query, you will use this if you have access to location code otherwise use search query.
 Returns an Location object.